Day of Hope

 True Parents Introduce “My Pledge”

 Following the Holy Blessing of 36 Couples in 1961, True Parents introduced an abbreviated version of what became “My Pledge” on October 1, 1962.
-“My Pledge” consisted of five statements which affirmed Unification faith and commitments.
+“My Pledge” consisted of five statements that affirmed Unification faith and commitments.
 It was a staple of Unification devotional life, regularly recited on Sunday mornings, the first day of the month, and Holy Days from its introduction until 1994, when it was superseded by “Family Pledge.”

 October 1, 1973